 The Giants announce the team has been sold to a group in Toronto for $13.3 million.
 San Francisco mayor George Moscone, reacting to the outrage of his constituents, secures a preliminary injunction to prevent the impending move.

-In his native Dominican Republic, Pascual Perez is arrested for possession of cocaine and will remain in jail missing the start of the season.
-The Braves' 26 year-old All-Star right-hander maintains his innocence claiming he was given the package by an unknown woman.
+Pascual Perez, in his native Dominican Republic, is arrested for possession of cocaine and will remain in jail, missing the start of the season.
+The Braves' 26 year-old All-Star right-hander maintains his innocence, claiming he was given the package by an unknown woman.

-Hoping to fill the void created by Manny Ramirez's departure to Boston, the Indians sign Juan Gonzalez to a one-year, $10-million deal.
-The two-time American League MVP leaves Detroit after hitting .289 with only 67 RBIs in a disappointing injury-plagued season, after turning down a $143 million, eight-year contract extension stay in Detroit last year.
+The Indians, in an effort to fill the void created by Manny Ramirez's departure to Boston, sign Juan Gonzalez to a one-year, $10-million deal.
+The two-time American League MVP leaves the Tigers after hitting .289 with only 67 RBIs in a disappointing injury-plagued season, after turning down a $143 million, eight-year contract extension stay in Detroit last year.

-Signing a $27 million deal with the Astros, Billy Wagner becomes one of baseball's highest-paid relievers.
-The thirty-year old will get $8 million in each of the next three seasons with a $9 million club option for 2005 with a $3 million buyout.
+Billy Wagner, signing a $27 million deal with the Astros, becomes one of baseball's highest-paid relievers.
+The 30 year-old will get $8 million in each of the next three seasons with a $9 million club option for 2005 with a $3 million buyout.

 Postseason spark plug Craig Counsell (.275, 4, 38) signs a three-year, $7.25 million deal with the Diamondbacks.
-The NLCS MVP, who was cut by the Dodgers in 2000, the NLCS MVP played the infield in 141 games for the World Series champion Diamondbacks last season.
+The NLCS MVP, who was cut by the Dodgers in 2000, played the infield in 141 games for the World Series champion Diamondbacks last season.

-Carlos Beltran (.267, 38, 104) becomes the tenth $100 million player in major league history when the 27-year old native of Puerto Rico agrees to a seven-year deal for $119 million with the Mets.
-The five-tool outfielder, who had his market value increase in the postseason by helping the Astros come within a win of their first World Series appearance in franchise history, goes to New York after Houston refuses to include a no-trade clause in their very attractive monetary offer to keep him on the club.
+Carlos Beltran (.267, 38, 104) becomes the tenth $100 million player in major league history when the 27 year-old native of Puerto Rico agrees to a seven-year deal for $119 million with the Mets.
+The five-tool outfielder, who had his market value increase in the postseason by helping the Astros come within one victory of their first World Series appearance in franchise history, goes to New York after Houston refuses to include a no-trade clause in their very attractive monetary offer to keep him on the club.